Lavanya3421/restaurant-webpage/README.md

 - **Order Page**: Allows customers to place orders from the menu.

-- **Your Orders Page**: Enables users to view their current and past orders.
+- **Your Orders Page**: Enables users to confirm and pay bill to their orders.

 - **Near Page**: Provides information about nearby restaurant locations.